 HOW TO DECIDE WHERE TO GO

 As I noted above, where we’re going has generally been decided at a dinner or party.
-Someone has mentioned say reading an article on a new hotel in Napa or that they’ve always wanted to sail around the Caribbean, but it’s much more fun to do with someone else and everyone agreed they’d love to go.
+Someone has mentioned say reading an article on a new hotel in Napa.
+Or, that they’ve always wanted to sail around the Caribbean, but it’s much more fun to do with someone else.
+Then, of course, everyone agrees they’d love to go.
 Several days later, one couple or the other touches bases to determine if the interest is still there and then plans are started.
 We also may do these trips after a triathlon, especially if it’s a destination race like Ironman Austria.

 WHO MAKES THE PLANS